IFRA-Cranfield/ros2_SimRealRobotControl/instructions/Installation.md

     colcon build
     ```

 2. __Universal Robots ROS2 Driver__: The installation of the [ur-robot-driver](https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver) is required for the control of any real UR robot using ROS 2.
-Binary install, for ROS2 Humble:
+Binary install, for ROS2 Jazzy:

     ```sh
-    sudo apt-get install ros-humble-ur
+    sudo apt-get install ros-jazzy-ur
     ```

 3. Import and install the following ROS2 Packages developed by IFRA-Cranfield: